 Does a PAD Test Hurt?

-It depends on the type of PAD test.
 A physical exam should not be painful, nor should an ankle-brachial index test.
 However, a peripheral artery disease ABI test can be slightly uncomfortable when the blood pressure cuff tightens on your arm and ankle.

 Who Should Get a PAD Test?